Saturn/live-football-ontv/README.md

 4. Initiates a push notification for each match it finds

 Times displayed on the source site are UK time.
 This script runs a `datetime.now()` command so your current timezone may be different.

+The `live.py` file is meant to include all that is needed to get a list of fixtures parsed from the source website. `run.py` is what will run periodically and initiate the pushes.

 ####Config